 Samsung Galaxy M31 Price in Nepal & Availability

-There will be a slight price difference between the price of M31 in Nepal and India.
+There is a slight price difference between the Galaxy M31 in Nepal and India.
 This is because the phone will be released in offline stores in Nepal, whereas M31 is available exclusively online in India.